tusiel/payments-API/README.md

 ## Points of consideration
 - The `db_test.go` tests require a connection to MongoDB.
 These were designed as integration tests, not Unit Tests.

-- When creating a new document do not specify an ID, unless creating a new primitive ObjectID.
-The request will fail if one is specified, otherwise it will lead to unintended consequences in the future.